lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

 application keys
 ~~~~~~~~~~~
 {: #fig-flowchart-keys-token-invalid title="Handling of an Access Token or of a Set of Application Keys that Have Become Invalid." artwork-align="center"}

+# Retention of Completed EDHOC Sessions # {#sec-session-retention}

+After successfully completing an EDHOC session S and possibly using the EDHOC_Exporter interface to derive keying material from S, an EDHOC peer is expected to store and retain the latest state of S over time.

+Requirements to fulfill for persistently storing PRK_out or derived application keys are defined in {{Sections 5.4.2 and 5.4.3 of RFC9528}}.

+Retaining the state of S ensures that it is possible to:

+* Update S by updating its associated PRK_out in a more efficient way than re-running EDHOC, e.g., by using the EDHOC_KeyUpdate function defined in {{Section H of RFC9528}}.

+* Use the EDHOC_Exporter interface for late derivations of keying material from S that cannot be performed shortly after the session completion or according to a predictable schedule.

+Absent application policies defining more restrictive lifetimes, the peer is expected to retain the latest state of S in its local storage until:

+* S has to be deleted due to reasons discussed in {{sec-session-handling}}; or

+* S has to be deleted due to memory limitations, in which case the peer ought to delete the oldest completed EDHOC session first.

+## Handling of Incoming EDHOC Error Messages

+TBD

 # Trust Policies for Learning New Authentication Credentials # {#sec-trust-models}